konigsbergrob/Interactive-Lab-Hub/Lab 1/README.md

 >Allow the user to change colors if he/she wants (colors align to times before bedtime or after wakeup)
 >Add sound which announces how much time is left until bedtime/wakeup - can say "5, 10, 15 minutes until bedtime/wakeup"
 >Button to change / prolong bedtime
+>Blinking light upon wake-up
+>Pointed at ground is a good thing in middle of night, not bad because it keeps you from waking up